itacentury/CenturyPackageBO1/README.md

 ### Always working in any Gamemode

-Carepackage stall is always working.
+Carepackage stall is always possible.

 Tactical insertion cannot be destroyed.